Sponsored by Zappos, all opinions are my own.

 ASICS GEL-Nimbus 22 Review

-The heel to toe drop is much higher in this shoe that what I would normally wear, however those of you looking for a shoe to help with Achilles pain or tight calves may find this is an ideal shoe.
+The heel to toe drop is much higher in this shoe that what I would normally wear, however those of you looking for a shoe to help with Achilles pain when running or tight calves may find this is an ideal shoe.
 That higher drop is helpful when you’re trying not to overstretch that tendon.

 In fact, ASICS promotes this as “Heel Gradient shifts body mass forward reducing the strain on lower limbs.”
 Meanwhile the extra GEL cushioning in the heel could be helpful for those of you trying to transition away from heel striking to a better foot strike.